-Cardholders earn 3x Chase Ultimate Rewards points on all purchases that code as Food & Drink.
+Cardholders earn 3x Chase Ultimate Rewards points per dollar spent on all purchases that code as Food & Drink.
 Chase has a very broad definition of dining, so anything from fine dining establishments to fast-food restaurants usually counts.

 Some restaurants do not properly code their transactions, so you should regularly check your statement.
 Moe’s Southwest Grill, for example, recently coded as “Caterers” for me.
 While Moe’s does catering, it is also a fast-casual restaurant.
 After contacting Chase, I was awarded the full 3x rewards points.

 Free DoorDash DashPass Subscription + $5 Monthly DoorDash Credit

 Cardholders have until December 31, 2021, to activate a complimentary one-year DashPass subscription (activate by December 31, 2024).
 This provides free delivery (for orders of $12 or more) when using DoorDash or Caviar, and it is valued at over $100 per year.
 The subscription period begins the day you activate the membership, and it is valid for you and any authorized users.
 To activate, simply add your Chase Sapphire Reserve card information in the app for either DoorDash or Caviar.
 You will then be prompted to begin your free subscription.

 The Vacationer Tip